ogratwicklcs/ansible_windows_workshop/1-tower/README.md

 In the Hosts view, we can see every host associated with this inventory.
 You will also see which groups a host is associated with.
 Hosts can be associated with multiple groups.
-These groups can later then be used to narrow down to the exact hosts we will later run our playbooks on.

 ![Hosts View](images/1-tower-hosts-view.png)